ObjectModules/deploy/Mapping.md

 So which one you think the best food for you to eat?
 Are you going to take the food on top result?
 Are you sure if that is the best one for you?
 ##How to find it?
-We can say that from what we have explained above, there is a little chance you find your best food from the result.
-One thing you should need to aware is that Google and other search engines is concern with the page not the food.
+We can say that from what we have explained above, there is a little chance that you able to find your best food from the search result.
+One thing you should need to aware is that Google and other search engines concern with the pages, not the food.

-When the page has a good scoring in term of their algorithm then the food page will go up on their result so you can easily find it.
+When the page has a good scoring in term of their algorithm then a page will go up on their search result so you can easily find it.

-It might be some where a page made by someone that contain really your best food but only has poor score on the page they are presented, so chance is little for you to find it.
+It might be some where a page made by someone that contain really your best food but has only a poor score on the page they are presented, so chance is little for you to find it.
 The worst case is it might be there is no page about it so you can't find it anywhere.

 Another thing that you will need to concern is how to be sure that when you find an information about your best food is really your best food.
 Here chance is also little.
 None of search engine can guarantee that their result is really the answer to your need.